 We need landlords to:

-- inform us of all changes in tenancy when they happen (or within 21 days of the change)
+- inform us when a new tenant moves in (or within 21 days of the change)

 - give the full address of the property that is tenanted including the flat / apartment number, street name and postcode

 - give the exact start and end dates of tenancies

 - details of whether the property is furnished or unfurnished

 - give the full names of each tenant; initials are not sufficient we require the full name and title

 - give the previous and forwarding addresses of your tenants

 - provide a copy of the tenancy agreement at the start of the tenancy